veronin1/boots/README.md

 - [ ] Create `-auto` flag to automatically decide which compression algorithm to use based on file content or type
 - [ ] Implement file extension check to determine which decompression algorithm to apply
 - [ ] Use more complex file compression techniques

+## What I Learned

+- Fundamentals of data compression
+- Data structures like trees, queues, and arrays
+- Implementation of **Run-Length Encoding (RLE)** in C
+- Implementation of **Huffman Coding** (tree-based compression)
+- Use of **priority queues** for building Huffman Trees
+- Bit-level manipulation for compact binary encoding/decoding
+- File I/O in C
+- Recursive algorithms for tree traversal
+- Dynamic memory management using `malloc` and `free`
+- Handling edge cases and validating compression accuracy